concave-org/concave/README.md

 - Component templates must have exactly one root.
 - No DOM diffing or intelligent algorithm are used in favor of code size - your components will be completly rerendered.
-- Browser have to support promises & async/await syntax.
+- Browsers have to support promises & async/await.
-- No error handling at all
+- No error handling.
 - Your hoster must be able to redirect path calls (SPA routing).
 - IE11 is not supported